MohamedHashim/Smelly_mars_rover/NOTES.md

 - Extract isNorth condition to a separate function
 - Extract isSouth condition to a separate function
 - Extract isWest condition to a separate function

+## 🍅 Pomodoro 5
+- Create Transition type with right and left directions